 The replicated command-line interface (CLI) is the CLI for the vendor portal.
 The replicated CLI can be used to complete tasks programmatically, including all tasks for packaging and managing applications, and managing artifacts such as teams, license files, and so on.
 For more information, see Installing the replicated CLI.

 Vendor API v3

 The Vendor API is the API for the vendor portal.
-This API can be used to complete tasks programmatically, including all tasks for packaging and managing applications, and managing artifacts such as teams, license files, and so on.
-For more information, see Using the Vendor API V3.
+This API can be used to complete tasks programmatically, including all tasks for packaging and managing applications, and managing artifacts such as teams and license files.